boluwatifeee/Proshop-demo/README.md

-#ProShop
+# ProShop
-an e-commerce platform built with MERN stack
+A e-commerce platform built with MERN stack